corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/config-zone-service-parameters.md

   Determines if a client should attempt to reconnect if the connection is dropped.

   {{< note >}}
-  The `ssl` configuration is not present in the `enmListener` as the Zone Service uses the same TLS configuration for both CENM and admin listening sockets.
+  The `ssl` configuration is not present in the `enmListener`, as the Zone Service uses the same TLS configuration for both CENM and admin listening sockets.

   {{< /note >}}